Eleanor Kearny Carr

 William Eleanor Kearny Carr (March 1, 1840 – March 29, 1912) was an American planter and political hostess who served as the First Lady of North Carolina from 1893 to 1897 as the wife of Governor Elias Carr.
 She was a charter member and librarian of the first North Carolinian chapter of the Daughters of the American Revolution.

 Early life and education

-Eleanor Kearny was born on March 1, 1850, to William Kinchen Kearny, a wealthy planter in Warren County, and his wife, Maria Alston.
+Carr was born William Eleanor Kearny on March 1, 1850, to William Kinchen Kearny, a wealthy planter in Warren County, and his wife, Maria Alston.
 She was a granddaughter of William Alston, who represented Bute County at the North Carolina Provincial Congress and served as a lieutenant colonel in the 3rd North Carolina Regiment during the American Revolution.
 Kearny grew up at Huntersville, her family's plantation, and was raised in the Methodist faith.
 Kearny was first educated at home by private tutors and, later, at a girls' school in Petersburg, Virginia.